dusekdan/2017-FLP-Project-LOG/README.md

-# FLP LOG 2017: Matrix Operations
+# # FIT BUT, FLP - Matrix operations
+*School projects for FLP (Functional and Logic Programming) class, Faculty of Information Technology, Brno University of Technology.*

 **Author**: [xdusek21](mailto:xdusek21@stud.fit.vutbr.cz) | Daniel Dušek

 Application expects redirect of file contents on standard input in specific format (as can be seen in `tests/`).
 This file should contain matrix definitions.
 Application then parses input matrixes to two list of lists using DCG rules and then executes several matrix operations on single, or both of them.